thavinb/AmpRecon/README.md

 To use **S3**
 ```
-download_from_s3: <bool> sets if needs to download data from a S3 bucket (in-country entry point)
-uuid: <str> a universally unique id which will be used to fetch data from s3
+s3_launch_uuid : <str> a universally unique id which will be used to fetch data from s3, if is not provided, the pipeline will not retrieve miseq runs from s3
 s3_bucket_input: <str> s3 bucket name to fetch data from

 upload_to_s3:<bool> sets if needs to upload output data to an s3 bucket